• Home

 • Twitter

 Brace yourself for cute baby pictures because that’s what you’re going to get in this post!
 Well, that and a super cute baby bib pattern and tutorial from Sweet Red Poppy and it’s fantastic!
 But also-these cute babies!
-Anyway, this baby bib pattern will be super handy for you to use whether you’ve got babies of your own or you need a great baby gift.
-Everyone needs baby bibs when they’ve got little ones!

 Baby Bib Pattern

-So cute right?!
+So cute right?

 How to Make Baby Bibs:

-Hi, It’s Kim from the sewing blog Sweet Red Poppy and I’m so excited to share this super easy to make Fringed Baby Bib pattern with you today.
+Hi, It’s Kim from the sewing blog Sweet Red Poppy and I’m so excited to share this super easy-to-make Fringed Baby Bib pattern with you today.
 My baby girl just turned 9 months and was in desperate need of some baby bibs.

 After buying quite a few baby bibs at the store I realized they were all WAY too small.
-I created this baby bib pattern to give adequate coverage to baby and toddler bellies alike so they can stay mess-free while they enjoy their food.
+I created this beginner baby bib pattern to give adequate coverage to baby and toddler bellies alike so they can stay mess-free while they enjoy their food.

 How to Make Baby Bibs

-Baby Bib Pattern:
+Simple Baby Bib Sewing Pattern

 Supplies

-• 2- 1/2 yard cuts of flannel fabric (yields 2 bibs)
+• 2.5 yard cuts of flannel fabric yields 2 bibs

-• Snaps or Velcro
+• snaps or Velcro

 • Baby Bib Pattern

-Pin your pattern to your fabric and then cut around the pattern.
+• Pin your pattern to your fabric and then cut around the pattern.
 Each bib requires two pieces of fabric so keep that in mind if you plan on making multiple sets.
+You may want to consider using two coordinating fabrics because the bib is reversible.

-Lay your bib pieces wrong sides together and pin.
+• Lay your bib pieces wrong sides together and pin.
 If sewing around rounded edges leaves you feeling a bit nervous, draw a line around your bib 1/2 from the edge to use as a guide while you’re sewing.
 Make sure to use a washable marking pen.

+• Now you're going to top stitch.
 Start at the bottom and sew up and around the neck and end where you began.
 Don’t forget to backstitch!

-Apply a snap 1/2 inch from your stitching line on either side of the bib.
+• Apply a snap 1/2 inch from your stitching line on either side of the bib.
 I used Kam snaps for my bib because they hold up really well.
-You could easily apply a 1-inch piece of velcro if you don’t want to use snaps.
+You could easily apply a 1-inch piece of Velcro if you don’t want to use snaps.

-Now throw your bibs in the dryer to fluff up your fringe and you are finished!
+• Now throw your bibs in the dryer to fluff up your fringe and you are finished!

-This bib is super easy to hack!
+This bib is also super easy to hack!

 One of the ideas I had was to cut the pattern in half so that I could use two separate prints.
 Just remember to add seam allowance to both sides of the pattern where you made your cut.